 1. Create a Work Cheatsheet the Day Before

 If you're a night owl with a day job, you likely arrive at work before your brain is fully alert, fuzzy about what tasks you need to accomplish.
-Instead of wasting the morning hours in an unproductive haze, create a morning to-do list the afternoon before, when you’re energized and focused, suggests Anita Bruzzese, workplace expert and author of "45 Things You Do That Drive Your Boss Crazy ...
+Instead of wasting the morning hours in a haze, create a morning to-do list the afternoon before, when you’re energized and focused, suggests Anita Bruzzese, workplace expert and author of "45 Things You Do That Drive Your Boss Crazy ...
 And How to Avoid Them."

 2. Streamline Your Morning Routine

 Take a shower, lay out your clothes, pack your briefcase and make your breakfast and lunch the night before work.
 This can shave an hour off your morning and earn you an extra hour of sleep every night.
 Reaction time, alertness, mood and productivity will improve, says Matchock.

 3. Do Auto-Pilot Projects First

 Not all job responsibilities require the same amount of brain power, says Levit.
 Night owls should use the a.m. hours for robotic tasks that don’t require a lot of thought—like answering certain emails, bookkeeping, expense reports, looking at blogs or websites you follow, posting on LinkedIn and returning calls.
 Do your most productive work once your body and brain have kicked in.

 4. Schedule Tougher Tasks During Peak Performance Times